 - Information about AWS security certifications and obtaining copies of security reports from AWS is available at http://aws.amazon.com/compliance/pci-data-privacy-protection-hipaa-soc-fedramp-faqs/

 - Intercom, Inc. complies with the Cloud Security Alliance (CSA) published best practices.
 See https://cloudsecurityalliance.org/star-registrant/intercom-inc/for more information.

-- Intercom has undergone a SOC 2 Type I audit.
+- Intercom has undergone a SOC 2 Type II audit.
 A copy of the applicable report can be made available upon reasonable request.
-We are currently in the process of preparing for a SOC 2 Type II audit and will share the corresponding report once available.

 All payment instrument processing for purchase of the Intercom services is performed by Stripe.
 For more information on Stripe’s security practices, please see https://stripe.com/docs/security/stripe.

 - Managing your own user accounts and roles from within the Intercom services.

 - Protecting your own account and user credentials by using two-factor authentication for all of your employees accessing the Intercom services.

 - Compliance with the terms of your services agreement with Intercom, including with respect to compliance with laws.